stefanrieken/wonky/README.md

 ## Relation to Selfish byte code

- o Both byte codes should translate names to 'name+num args' under the hood, if only to allow overloading based on number of arguments (the stack should normally work itself out).
+- Both byte codes should translate names to 'name+num args' under the hood, if only to allow overloading based on number of arguments (the stack should normally work itself out).

- o Selfish byte code DOES allow for label references as in Wonky: by means of an explicit extra datatype.
+- Selfish byte code DOES allow for label references as in Wonky: by means of an explicit extra datatype.

- o Selfish byte code uses '0' as an explicit clear-stack between expressions.
+- Selfish byte code uses '0' as an explicit clear-stack between expressions.
   This is less of a requirement if either the target language or its translation does not implicitly sequence multiple expressions as one.

- o Selfish byte code uses negative numbers to mean 'apply(lookup(-number), stack)' .
+- Selfish byte code uses negative numbers to mean 'apply(lookup(-number), stack)' .
   This rules out direct use of pointers (unless they can be limited to positives).
   The combined lookup-and-apply also rules out the execution of unnamed values on stack (function selection expressions).
 This can quite simply be added in translation (add explicit call to e.g. 'apply' if the preceding item was itself an invocation):

   LISP:

     (if (< x 0) - +) x 1)

   =>

     1 x + - 0 x .< .if .apply

   => translate back:

     (apply (if (< x 0) - +) x 1)

   => to Selfish:

     x.apply( (x < 0).if(#-, #+) , 1);

 ## Open questions applicable to either VM:
 - If object-based lookup, where do we lookup a zero-arg func?
 - Do we at all need to refer to local vars by name?

   Example:

     // context a:
     (define a 3)

     (define foo (f)
       (let (b 4) // 'b' is a known location at compile time (f b)    // position of arg 'f' in memory is known as well )
     )

     (foo (lambda(x) (add x a) ) ) // 'foo' and 'a' are also known locations at compile time

 So in short, the data location for all variables is known at compile time,